 There's not a lot of power here, and when Google Drive gives you 15GB storage for free, Norton's 2GB doesn't exactly seem generous.
-But upgrading gets you more, for example 50GB with Norton 360 Deluxe.
+It's 2GB more than you'll get with most antivirus packages, though.
+Upgrading gets you more, for example 50GB with Norton 360 Deluxe.
 The ability to set up a genuinely useful online backup in a few seconds is welcome, too, especially for users who aren't so technical, and the service does add some value to the package.

 Norton AntiVirus Plus includes a handful of simple maintenance tools designed to speed up your PC.

 File Cleanup is one of the most underpowered junk file finders we've seen.
-Run the tool, it deletes Windows and Internet Explorer temporary files, and - that's it.
-There's no attempt to confirm whether you really want to wipe these files, and it doesn't even tell you up-front how much space it's freed up.
+Run the tool, it deletes Windows, Chrome and Internet Explorer temporary files, and - that's it.
+There's no attempt to confirm whether you really want to wipe these files, they're just deleted immediately, and it doesn't even tell you up-front how much space it's freed up.
 (The information is available, but you must click a couple of links to find it.)

-There's really no reason for this tool to exist, as even Windows' standard Disk Cleanup tool does much more.
-We tried Disk Cleanup after running File Cleanup and it identified more than 1.5GB of extra system files it could safely free up.
+There's really no reason for this tool to exist, as it doesn't fully clear your Chrome history, and Windows' standard Disk Cleanup tool does a significantly better job of finding system leftovers.
+We tried Disk Cleanup after running Norton's File Cleanup and it identified more than 800B of extra system files we could safely free up.

 The pick of the performance tools, by far, is the Startup Manager.
 Not only does this display the programs set up to launch along with Windows, but it also tells you their level of resource usage, how commonly they're found across Norton's other customers, and gives you the chance to delay the app's start or disable it entirely.